Blog

 1. Treat it like a partnership

-At the end of the day, a management agreement is a partnership and should be treated as such.
-Both parties have much to lose and gain from working with one another, and you need to be respectful of that.
+At the end of the day, a coworking management agreement is a partnership.
+Both parties have much to lose and much to gain from working with one another, and that needs to be respected.

 This means listening to the concerns of the other person, making strategic business decisions with input from the other, and acting in ways that will benefit both parties.